hyf015/dense-flow/README.md

 ```
 find /path/to/your/videos -name "*.mp4" > files.txt
 ```
 This should list all `*.mp4` files line-by-line in the textfile files.txt.
+You can also work with other formats like '.avi'.

 Once this is done, you are ready to go.
 Just execute:
 ```